UbiHome/esphome-native-api/README.md

 ---

 # Rust Crate for the esphome Native API

 Implementation of the [esphome native API](https://esphome.io/components/api.html) for Rust.

 > This is still work in progress, so the API surface may change.
 But it is already quite usable.
 Just try the examples.

+> The implementation is already used by [UbiHome](https://github.com/ubihome/ubihome) to make OS based devices available to Home Assistant.

 While reverse engineering the "missing" documentation of the API was reconstructed: [https://ubihome.github.io/esphome-native-api/native_api/](https://ubihome.github.io/esphome-native-api/native_api/)